kosl/ihipp-examples/docs/week2.md

 ## 4.1.
 Tasking model

-Tasking allows the parallelization of applications where units of work are generated dynamically, as in recursive structures or while loops.
+Tasking allows the parallelization of applications where work units are generated dynamically, as in recursive structures or while loops.

 In OpenMP an explicit task is defined using the task directive.